johnsonsg/IIFE/README.md

 # IIFE - Immediately-Invoked Function Expression

 * Pronounced "Iffy" by Ben Alman who introduced the acronym
+* 3 Variations
-* Why use an IFFE: It does not pollute the global object namespace.
+* Reasons to use an IFFE:
+** It does not pollute the global object namespace.

 ## Variations